 mimycri derives from a phenomena in nature: the resemblance of an animal species to another species or to natural objects provides protection from predators.
 This analogy supports our overall logic to change perspective: Things might not always be what they seem at first sight.

-Collaboration: while working together, we all learn from one another.
+Collaboration: while working together, we all learn from each other.
 We are open for new members and partnerships that want to have a positive impact.

 Communication: mimycri aims at fostering a dialogue with and between people to better understand, accept and positively shape current developments in our society.
 The mimycri bags can function as communication-starters.

 Sustainability: We are using what is already there and give new life to rejected material.
-Furthermore, selling our bags enables us to diversify our financial support sources and hence become more independent.
+The overall setup of the project is designed to be environmentally, socially and economically independent.

-Integration: We are convinced that social and economic participation supports successful integration.
-Thus, we are working together with would otherwise have difficulties in finding work.
-We also integrate meaningful products into our society and thereby create innovative and alternative ways to engage with the topic of migration.
+Integration: We are convinced that social and economic participation are key to successful integration.
+Therefore we work in an diverse team, including newcomers from all around the globe.
+We also integrate meaningful products into our society and thereby create innovative ways to engage with the topic of migration.